mozilla/taar-experiment-v3-shield-study/src/privileged/taarStudyMonitor/api.md

 ### `browser.taarStudyMonitor.onAddonChangeTelemetry ()` Event

-Fires when addon-changes are ready to be reported via telemetry.
+Fires when add-on changes are ready to be reported via telemetry.

 **Parameters**